 - A comprehensive Analytics dashboard, including breakdowns of assessment responses and results, helps brands and retailers understand which facilities need improvement, as well as what type they need.

 We must all do our part to fortify our partner facilities against COVID-19, and make them safe for returning workers.
 Inspectorio cannot do this alone — it must be an industry-wide effort.
 This is the only way to ensure supply chains do not become a culprit for continued spread of COVID-19.

-Learn more about the free Rise platform and new COVID-10 Workplace Readiness guidelines.
+Learn more about Rise platform and new COVID-10 Workplace Readiness guidelines.

 “Countries Where COVID-19 Has Spread.”
 Worldometer.
 Accessed 26 April, 2020.